 means this picture was taken between 1970 and 1983.

 In 1973, shortly after Irsay became the owner, a new idea came along: The Baltodome, which would have gone up in the Inner Harbor -- what we now call Camden Yards.
 It would seat 70,000 people for football, 55,000 for baseball, and have a contracted capacity of 20,000 for basketball and hockey.
-The idea was to save all of Baltimore's teams: The Colts, the Orioles, and the NBA's Baltimore Bullets, and possibly attract a hockey team, as the NHL was expanding and the World Hockey Association was getting going.
+The idea was to save all of Baltimore's teams, and put them all in one convenient place: The Colts, the Orioles, and the NBA's Baltimore Bullets, and possibly attract a hockey team, as the NHL was expanding and the World Hockey Association was getting going.
+It was a very Seventies idea.

 The Baltodome plan